What is a Traditional IRA and how does it work?

 Who can set up a Traditional IRA?

-To be eligible for a Traditional IRA, a person must have received earnings from work during the year and be under age 70 ½.
+To be eligible for a Traditional IRA, a person must have received earnings from work during the year.
+(Note a change in the law: Beginning with tax year 2020 there are no age limits for IRA contributions.)

 In addition, if an individual participates in a pension, 401(k) or other retirement plan offered by their employer, that person may not be able to contribute to a Traditional Deductible IRA if their income is above certain specified amounts.